-Asthma triggers are things in the environment that cause, provoke or aggravate asthma symptoms (e.g., coughing, wheezing, difficulty breathing).
+Asthma triggers are things in the environment that cause, provoke or aggravate asthma symptoms (for example, coughing, wheezing, difficulty breathing).

 Common triggers include:

-- viral infections (e.g., colds/flu), which cause up to 90 percent of asthma attacks in children
+- viral infections (for example, colds/flu), which cause up to 90 percent of asthma attacks in children

 - tobacco smoke

 - air pollution